Main Menu

 • Save time in the DTA/MTA review process by ensuring the data sharing plan in the agreement (including Exhibit A) is consistent with the ERICA application!
 The IRB will compare your data sharing plan outlined on the HIPAA and the Covered Entity page of your ERICA application with the agreement.
 If the agreement is not consistent, you will be asked to either update the agreement or submit an Amendment to the ERICA application.

-How Do I Contact PIVOT?
+How Do I Contact the Technology Licensing Office?